BTruer/BTruer.github.io/cs111/_posts/2018-02-04-Recitation-3.md

 ### Imports in Java and how to use the IO and Math library

-In general you in java you import packages which are bunch of classes put [together](https://www.leepoint.net/language/10basics/import.html).
+In general, in java you import packages which are bunch of classes put [together](https://www.leepoint.net/language/10basics/import.html).

 For now lets stick with a simple model of where you put your code, let's say your desktop.
 When you open up your shell you should move into the desktop where your code is.
 Let's say it in a folder called CS.
 In general when yo want to use already written code or someone else code via a library you would import the library like so:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ java